dhvanithakkar/MockStockSimulation/README.md

 # Mock Stock Server

 Welcome to the Mock Stock Server!
-This server allows colleges to organize their own mock stock competitions, providing a platform for creating and managing stock market simulation games.
+This server allows universities to organize their own mock stock competitions, providing a platform for creating and managing thier own customised stock market simulation games.

 ## Features